Program for Educators in Health Professions

 Upon completion of this course, participants will be able to:

-- Evaluate how adults learn and incorporate teaching strategies and other methods that enhance learning
+- Evaluate how adults learn and incorporate evidence-based teaching strategies and other methods that enhance learning

 - Identify the elements of effective curriculum design and plan strategically for curricular change

 - Identify leadership styles that increase the likelihood of acceptance to change

 - Develop organizational plans strategically for educational innovations in your institution

 - Develop skills to deal productively with conflicting responses and resistance to change

 - Incorporate the educational innovations designed within your organization